 Perhaps the most popular and well known, Acetyl Carnitine (ALCAR) is an amino acid that has been used for weight loss for decades.
 ALCAR, which is a modified (and more effective) version of L-Carnitine, is a fat metaboliser.
 This means that it will assist the body in utilising fat stores for energy, in addition, it may have mild effects on boosting metabolism.

 Given its method of action, Acetyl Carnitine will work best for those on Carbohydrate (or Keto) restricted diets.
 The less available glycogen available for the body, the more effective the body will be – with the aid of Acetyl Carnitine, at using fat for energy.

 Green Tea Extract’s action is somewhat debatable.
 As Green Tea Extract contains Caffeine much of its action in increasing metabolic action (increasing heart rate and thermogenesis) can be attributed to its caffeine content.

 Sesamin has also been reported to reduce lipogenesis by reducing the enzymes, which are responsible for fat storage in the liver.
-This gives it a dual effect in assisting fat burning, while reducing fat storage.
+This gives it a dual effect in assisting fat burning while reducing fat storage.

-As you can see from a short summary of products popularly used for weight loss, many have different methods of action.
-Given that, it is advised by many to utilise a combination of products, to ensure a multi faceted approach.
-A very popular product made by Bulk Nutrients “Burner Combination” combines many of these.
-If used in combination with powdered Acetyl Carnitine as well as Hydroxy Citric Acid (which demand higher doses than what is suitable for capsules), it would result in a very potent weight loss combination.
+As you can see from a brief summary of products popularly used for weight loss, many have different methods of action.
+Given that, it is advised by many to utilise a combination of products, to ensure a multi-faceted approach.
+A very popular product made by Bulk Nutrients’ Burner Combination combines many of these.
+If used in combination with powdered Acetyl Carnitine as well as Hydroxy Citric Acid (which demands higher doses than is suitable for capsules), it would result in a very potent weight loss combination.